How Does Contesting a Will Work?

 - You’ve not been left as much as you thought you would be

-- You were promised a gift of a property when the deceased was alive but they fail to honour that promise by leaving it to you when they die.
+- You were promised a gift of a property when the deceased was alive but they fail to honour that promise by not leaving it to you when they die.

-If you were left out of a Will completely or are disappointed by the amount you are to receive, you could make a claim to have the Will set aside.
-Alternatively, you could make a claim to have financial provision made for you from the Estate.
+If you were left out of the Will completely or are disappointed by the amount you are to receive, you could make a claim to have the Will set aside.
+Or, you could make a claim to have financial provision made for you from the Estate.
 If you were promised a gift of a property when the person who died was alive, you can try to enforce that promise.

 Contesting a Will is best dealt with by a specialist Contentious Probate Solicitor.

-Contesting the Will’s Validity
+Contesting the Validity of a Will

 When deciding if you should contest a Will, you must consider if it will benefit you to do that.
 If you are successful in contesting a Will, the Estate will be distributed according to the previous Will, if there was one.
 If there was no previous valid Will, the Estate is distributed in line with inheritance laws (in England and Wales) called the Rules of Intestacy.